2 arrested following golf course attack in Texas, police say

 ODESSA, Texas (KMID/KPEJ) — Two men were arrested earlier this week after investigators said they attacked a man with a club during a round of golf.
 Fred Platt, 68, and Brian Brady, 60, have both been charged with aggravated assault with a deadly weapon.

-According to court documents, on August 23, officers with the Odessa Police Department were called to a golf course in the 7500 block of N Grandview Avenue after a man called 911 and said he had been assaulted by two men who were still on the course.
+According to court documents, on Aug.
+23, officers with the Odessa Police Department were called to a golf course in the 7500 block of N. Grandview Ave. after a man called 911 and said he had been assaulted by two men who were still on the course.

 At the scene, investigators met with the 30-year-old victim who had visible injuries, including a swollen and bloodied lip, a cut to his eyelid and several bleeding cuts on his arm.

 Officers then spoke with the suspects.
-Platt reportedly said he saw Brady and the victim fighting and that he tried to pull the suspect off of Brady.
-He said that he then hit the victim with a club in defense of his friend.
+Platt reportedly said he saw Brady and the victim fighting, and he tried to pull the suspect off of Brady.
+He said he then hit the victim with a club in defense of his friend.

 Both men were arrested and taken to the Ector County Law Enforcement Center where they were later released, each on a $30,000 bond.